 Charles McEndree is a Registered Nurse and has a Master’s in Business Administration.
 Charles grew up in Lincoln, Nebraska but relocated to Orlando, Florida at the age of 16.
 After graduating High School, Charles met Terri in Nursing School and they married in 1991.
-In addition to running this ministry and others, Charles is a supply chain and organizational consultant for the healthcare industry.
+In addition to running this ministry and others, Charles is a hospital operations professional with specialties in software acquisition and supply chain.
 Charles and Terri started their ministry in Haiti after the Haiti Earthquake of January 2010.
 Their ministry in Haiti has brought many miracles in their lives and the lives of those whom they are touching on a regular basis.